 Entering grades 11 & 12 for a 3 or 4 week session.

-Voyageurs develop their very best on the roads of coastal Nova Scotia during their 15 or 22 day cycling tour.
+Voyageurs develop their very best by biking along coastal Nova Scotia during their 15 or 22 day cycling tour.
 As the culminating adventure for many campers, this journey challenges them to think critically about their surroundings, their group and themselves.

 Groups will travel by high speed ferry from Portland, Maine to Yarmouth, Nova Scotia.
 With the guidance and support of their leaders, Voyageurs will take an active role in creating their own experience, having a hand in selecting destinations, routes and daily food planning.
-Riding with all of the personal and group gear they will need for the trip, campers can expect to ride between 40-100 miles per day, with opportunities to enjoy the beaches, festivals and friendly culture of this unique maritime province.
+Riding with all of the personal and group gear they will need for the trip, campers can expect to ride a challenging number of miles per day, with opportunities to enjoy the beaches, festivals and friendly culture of this unique maritime province.
+All participants in an AYF cycling experience will need to display an aptitude for biking

 Frequently Asked Questions